ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      it might offer better performance for datasets that have missing values in many columns.

 236. ### You have recently concluded the construction of a binary classification machine learning model.
 You are currently assessing the model.
 You want to make use of a visualization that allows for precision to be used as the measurement for the assessment.
-Which of the following actions should you take?
+Which actions should you take?
      You should consider using the Binary classification confusion matrix visualization.

 237. ### You have already configured a k parameter as the number of splits.
 You now have to configure the k parameter for the cross-validation with the usual value choice.